apache/cordova-cli/README.md

 Cordova client has been tested on Windows, Linux and Mas OS X.

+In it's prototype stages, cordova-client will only work on Cordova v2.1 and above.

 # Getting Started

 You should (eventually) be able to `npm install cordova-client -g`.